 You may find it helpful to keep track of your side effects so it is easier to talk about any changes with your health care team.
 Learn more about why tracking side effects is helpful.

 Living with metastatic cancer is challenging.
 You can have emotional and social effects after receiving this diagnosis.
-This may include dealing with difficult emotions, such as sadness, anxiety, anger, or hopelessness.
+This may include dealing with a variety of emotions, such as sadness, anxiety, fear, anger, or hopelessness.
 Sometimes, people find it difficult to express how they feel to their loved ones.
 Some have found that talking to an oncology social worker, counselor, or member of the clergy can help them develop more effective ways of coping and talking about metastatic cancer.

 Your loved ones might also need help coping.
 Having a family member or friend with metastatic cancer is challenging, especially for people who help care for you.

 Talking about fears and concerns is important, even when treatment is working well.
 You can also find coping strategies for emotional and social effects in a separate section of this website.
 This section includes many resources for finding support and information to meet your needs.

 Cancer treatment can be expensive.
-It is often a big source of stress and anxiety for people with cancer and their families.
+It may be a source of stress and anxiety for people with cancer and their families.
 In addition to treatment costs, many people find they have extra, unplanned expenses related to their care.
 For some people, the high cost of medical care stops them from following their cancer treatment plan.
 This can put their health at risk and may lead to higher costs in the future.
 Patients and their families are encouraged to talk about financial concerns with a member of their health care team.
 Learn more about managing financial considerations in a separate part of this website.